ecupaio/dcgffl/_womensplus-power-rankings/women-s-season-6-power-rankings-week-7.md

 permalink: /power-rankings/womensplus-season-6-power-rankings-week-7
 date: 2025-11-03 21:05:21 -0500
 author: >-
-  The Anonymous Duo 👯‍♀️ and Pass Rush Barbie    If you caught a whiff of something in the air last Sunday, no, it wasn’t your gloves.
+  The Anonymous Duo 👯‍♀️ and Pass Rush Barbie.
+If you caught a whiff of something in the air last Sunday, no, it wasn’t your gloves.
 It was the unmistakable scent of playoffs creeping closer — which apparently reeks of Tiger Balm, sports wrap, bruised egos, and…Fireball.
 And with everyone surely